loda-lang/loda-lang.github.io/list2.markdown

 * [A145737](https://oeis.org/A145737) ([program](/edit/?oeis=145737)): a(n) = square part of A145609(n).
 * [A145756](https://oeis.org/A145756) ([program](/edit/?oeis=145756)): a(n) = ((2^prime(n+2)-2)/prime(n+2))/3, where n >= 1
 * [A145766](https://oeis.org/A145766) ([program](/edit/?oeis=145766)): Partial sums of A020988.
+* [A145801](https://oeis.org/A145801) ([program](/edit/?oeis=145801)): Number of islands of ones fitting in an n X n array with all ones connected only either two adjacent vertically or two adjacent horizontally.
 * [A145806](https://oeis.org/A145806) ([program](/edit/?oeis=145806)): 1/4 of the number of islands of ones fitting in an n X n array symmetric under 90-degree rotation with all ones connected only either two adjacent vertically or two adjacent horizontally.
 * [A145812](https://oeis.org/A145812) ([program](/edit/?oeis=145812)): Odd positive integers a(n) such that for every odd integer m > 1 there exists a unique representation of m as a sum of the form a(l) + 2a(s).
 * [A145813](https://oeis.org/A145813) ([program](/edit/?oeis=145813)): 1/2 the number of islands of ones fitting in an n X n array symmetric about main diagonal with all ones connected only either three adjacent vertically or three adjacent horizontally.